Henry John Temple, 3rd Viscount Palmerston: Death

 Palmerston enjoyed robust health in old age, living at Romsey in his home Foxhills, built in about 1840.
-On 12 October 1865, he caught a chill, and instead of retiring immediately to bed he spent an hour and a half dawdling.
+On 12 October 1865, he caught a chill.
+Instead of retiring immediately to bed, Palmerston spent an hour and a half dawdling.
 He then had a violent fever but his condition stabilised for the next few days.
 However, on the night of 17 October, his health worsened, and when his doctor asked him if he believed in regeneration of the world through Jesus Christ, Palmerston replied: "Oh, surely."
 His last words were, "That's Article 98; now go on to the next."
 (He was thinking about diplomatic treaties.)
 An apocryphal version of his last words is: "Die, my dear doctor?
 That is the last thing I shall do."
-He died at 10:45 am on Wednesday, 18 October 1865 two days before his eighty-first birthday.
+He died at 10:45 am on Wednesday, 18 October 1865, two days before his eighty-first birthday.
 Although Palmerston wanted to be buried at Romsey Abbey, the Cabinet insisted that he should have a state funeral and be buried at Westminster Abbey, which he was, on 27 October 1865.
 He was the fifth person not of royalty to be granted a state funeral (after Robert Blake, Sir Isaac Newton, Lord Nelson, and the Duke of Wellington).

 Queen Victoria wrote after his death that though she regretted his passing, she had never liked or respected him: "Strange, and solemn to think of that strong, determined man, with so much worldly ambition – gone!
 He had often worried and distressed us, though as Pr.
 Minister he had behaved very well."
 Florence Nightingale reacted differently upon hearing of his death: "He will be a great loss to us.
 Tho' he made a joke when asked to do the right thing, he always did it.
 No one else will be able to carry things thro' the Cabinet as he did.
 I shall lose a powerful protector...He was so much more in earnest than he appeared.
 He did not do himself justice."

 Having no male heir, his Irish viscountcy became extinct upon his death, but his property was inherited by his stepson William Cowper-Temple (later created the 1st Baron Mount Temple), whose inheritance included a 10000 acre estate in the north of County Sligo in the west of Ireland, on which his stepfather had commissioned the building of the incomplete Classiebawn Castle.